AliyunContainerService/pouch/docs/features/pouch_with_lxcfs.md

 Container solutions provide a general way for users to limit resource usage of running containers, such as memory, cpu, blkio and so on.
 Processes in container have no ability to access extra corresponding resources beyond the limited values indeed.
 However, if processes inside inspect the resource upper limit by command `free`, `cat /proc/meminfo`, `cat /proc/cpuinfo`, `cat /proc/uptime`, they will definitely get information which is correct for host machine, not for container itself.

-For example, if we create a general container with limiting 200 MB memory on host of 2 GB memory in total, we can find that resouce upper limit is incorrect via command `free`, and it shows all memory size of the host:
+For example, if we create a general container with limiting 200 MB memory on host of 2 GB memory in total, we can find that resource upper limit is incorrect via command `free`, and it shows all memory size of the host:

 ``` shell
 $ pouch run -m 200m registry.hub.docker.com/library/ubuntu:16.04 free -h